What is Recruitment Marketing? - Complete Guide

-According to a survey by CareerBuilder found that 60% of job seekers quit in the middle of filling out online job applications because of their length or complexity.
+According to a survey by CareerBuilder, 60% of job seekers quit in the middle of filling out online job applications because of their length or complexity.

-Hence, outlining the application process and providing clear guidelines to interested candidates helps to apply easily and quicken the recruitment process.
+Hence, outlining the application process and providing clear guidelines to interested candidates helps applicants apply easily and quickens the recruitment process.

 Streamlining the application workflow and providing an understanding of the next steps can improve the hiring process more efficiently and timely.

 It is true that interested candidates are more likely to apply.
 However, it helps recruiters to run the extra mile and nurture candidates’ interests and give them an extra push.

 You can provide answers to candidates’ questions related to your hiring process and about the open position.
 You can start building relationships with applicants before even you receive an application by interacting with them and giving them solutions.

 Do you often wonder or struggle to take your social media recruitment strategy to the next level?